IT COULDN'T HAPPEN TO ME

 He had a hard luck story, an awful childhood.
 Hearing about it filled me with compassion and a desire to help him.
 Now, looking back, I don't know how much of it was real.
 Lying came with the package.

 I saw the good at first.
-He was handsome, funny, friendly, interested in life.
+He was friendly, funny, interested in life.
 When I talked, he seemed to anticipate my next word, seemed to understand me better than I did myself.
 He listened to me talk about my mother's long death, and he'd hold me and tell me she was up in heaven.
 He meant it literally: puffy white clouds and angels with harps.
 This was new for me, a person who spoke of death in such simple, childlike ways, but I latched on and accepted the comforting image.

 After a while we'd make up and he'd beg me to understand HIS pain, and not to leave.
 He could be so charming, seeming to love me.
 People on the outside saw a handsome, friendly man.
 Sometimes I saw him that way, too.